+2.-B.3. ...

-- 2. B.3. ... - 4.
-The student is assessed in all areas related to the suspected exceptionality including, if appropriate, health, vision, hearing, behavior, social and emotional status, general intelligence, academic performance, communicative status, and motor abilities.
+4. The student is assessed in all areas related to the suspected exceptionality including, if appropriate, health, vision, hearing, behavior, social and emotional status, general intelligence, academic performance, communicative status, and motor abilities.

-AUTHORITY NOTE: Promulgated in accordance with R.S.
-17:1941 et seq.
 HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:901 (May 2009), effective July 1, 2009, LR

-§513.
-Evaluation Components
+Evaluation Components §513.